koaning/simsity/README.md

 # simsity

 > Simsity is a Super Simple Similarities Service[tm]. <br>
 > It's all about building a neighborhood.
-Literally!
+Literally! <br>
 > The reason why this library is hard to find is why it exists.

 This repository contains